 Sand particles in an hourglass can spontaneously form an arch structure, causing the flow of sand through the hourglass to jam.

-In a lot of situations, adding water helps overcome jamming.
+In several circumstances, adding water helps overcome jamming.
 A small amount of water can create ‘capillary bridges’ and cause particles to stick together — as anyone who has tried to pour damp salt out of a shaker knows.
-On the other hand, if you add a larger amount of water — when mixing cement, for example — it acts as a plasticiser.
+On the other hand, if you add a larger amount of water — when mixing cement, for example — it functions as a plasticiser.
 A plasticiser stops particles from sticking together, and allows them to move more freely.

 The Wet Tamping Challenge

 The first problem to overcome was how to tamp wet coffee without it sticking to the puck.
-The the majority of effective technique we found was to utilize cling film on top of the wet coffee.
+The most effective process we found was to work with cling film on top of the wet coffee.

 We began by mixing ground coffee with boiling water in a cup, using the Comb WDT device to ensure the water and coffee were fully mixed.
 We scooped the wet coffee into a portafilter basket, stirred with the Comb again to ensure even distribution, then laid a layer of cling film on top before tamping.